-As of June 30, 2006, \$35,000 of stock-based compensation cost was capitalized in inventory on the balance sheet.
+As of March 31, 2007 and 2006, \$44,000 and \$25,000, respectively, of stock-based compensation cost was capitalized in inventory on the Company's balance sheets.

 Determining Fair Value

 Valuation and Amortization Method.
 The Company estimates the fair value of stock options granted using the Black-Scholes option valuation model.
 For options granted before January 1, 2006, the Company amortizes the fair value on an accelerated basis.
 For options granted on or after January 1, 2006, the Company amortizes the fair value on a straight-line basis.
 All options are amortized over the requisite service periods of the awards, which are generally the vesting periods.